How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 To bowl a strike, you need to master three things: Your grip, your stance, and your release point.

-How often during a game of bowling do you find yourself getting frustrated because you miss the pins, roll the ball into the gutter, or get a bad angle on your ball?
+How often during a bowling game do you get frustrated because you miss the pins, roll the ball into the gutter, or get the wrong angle on your ball?

-The answer is probably too often – this is a situation that is familiar to many of us.
+The answer is probably too often – this situation is familiar to many of us.

 What Is Bowling?